Diversity and Inclusion in Clinical Trials

 Understanding Asthma Disparities

 Asthma disparities are intricately linked with the environment.
 Living in a city may increase exposure to air pollution and risk for developing asthma.
-Exposure to tobacco smoke, chronic social stress or unhealthy diets may also influence asthma risk or severity.
-Thus, it is vital for clinicians to consider where patients live, what they eat, and how they feel—as well as characteristics like race, ethnicity, socioeconomic status, and age—to get a more thorough understanding of their patients’ experience with asthma symptoms and identify the best preventative strategies or treatment options.
+Exposure to tobacco smoke, chronic social stress, or unhealthy diets may also influence asthma risk or severity.
+Thus, it is vital for clinicians and researchers to consider where patients live, what they eat, and how they feel—as well as characteristics like race, ethnicity, socioeconomic status, and age—to get a more thorough understanding of their patients’ experience with asthma symptoms and identify the best preventative strategies or treatment options.

 Inclusive Participation in Clinical Trials Benefits Scientific Discovery

-The NIH is committed to inclusivity in clinical trial research.
+NIH is committed to inclusivity in clinical trial research.
 It is essential to have a wide range of people from different communities participate in clinical trials to reduce biases, promote social justice and health equity, and produce more innovative science.
 Below is a list of topics and examples to illustrate the important role of inclusive participation in clinical trial research.

 Countering Mistrust in Clinical Research